Numbing creams and patches for immunizations

 Upper arm

-1. Have your child sit with their sleeve rolled up and their upper arm facing you.
+1. Have your child sit with one sleeve rolled up and the exposed arm facing you

 Back of the arm

-1. Have your child sit with their sleeve rolled up and their arm facing you.
+1. Have your child sit with one sleeve rolled up and the exposed arm facing you

 Where do I apply numbing products for the 4 to 6 year immunization visit?

-The immunizations given at 4 to 6 years of age are given in the upper arm.
-The numbing cream or patch should be applied to the upper arm as shown for children at the 12 month immunization visit.
+At these visits, immunizations are given in the upper arm.
+Apply the numbing cream or patch to the same area of the upper arm shown for children at the 12-month immunization visit.

 How do I safely use numbing products and are there side effects?

-Watch your child closely once the cream or patch has been applied.
+Watch your child closely after applying the cream or patch.
 Bandages and patches can be a choking hazard if your child pulls them off.
-Put clothing over the area to prevent this.
+Cover the area with clothing to prevent your child from removing the bandages or patches.